 Instructions

-• Fill a deep fryer or large stock pot with vegetable oil enough to come up 3 inches up from the bottom of the pan.
-Preheat the oil to approximately 300-325 degrees F.
+• Fill a deep fryer or large stock pot with enough vegetable oil to come approximately 3 inches up the sides of the pan.
+Heat the oil to 300–325 degrees Fahrenheit.

-• While the chicken is preheating, remove the chicken pieces from the buttermilk mixture and allow the excess buttermilk to drip off from the chicken.
+• Remove the chicken pieces from the buttermilk and allow the excess buttermilk to drip off.

-• Let the chicken sit for a few minutes with the coating on until it starts to look pasty.
+• Let the coated chicken rest for a few minutes until the coating becomes slightly pasty.

-• Carefully place the coated chicken in the oil.
-Add 3-4 pieces of chicken at a time in the oil based on the size of your pan.
-Be careful not to overcrowd the pan.
+• Carefully place 3–4 pieces of chicken into the hot oil at a time, making sure not to overcrowd the pan.

-• Cook for 12-15 minutes, flipping every 2-3 minutes, until the chicken reaches an internal temperature of 165 degrees F.
+• Fry the chicken for 12–15 minutes, turning every 2–3 minutes, until golden brown and the internal temperature reaches 165 degrees Fahrenheit.

-• Once the chicken is cooked through, remove from the oil and place a plate lined with a paper towel to soak up the excess oil.
-Top immediately with the flaked salt.
+• Remove the cooked chicken from the oil and place it on a paper towel-lined plate to drain excess oil.

-• Continue this process until all the chicken is fried and then it’s ready to serve and enjoy!
+• Repeat the frying process with the remaining chicken pieces, then serve and enjoy!

 Recipe Video